Skip to main content

 SSO alone makes Buildfire relevant for companies managing employee or member access at scale, something tools like Mobiroller don't offer.

-Buildfire's 150+ plugin marketplace — commerce, operations, and enterprise integrations in one view.
+BuildFire's plugin marketplace for commerce, operations, and enterprise integrations

-Buildfire fits established SMBs and enterprises in fitness, events, real estate, and internal tooling that need robust plugin customization, advanced analytics, and white-label reselling.
+BuildFire is aimed at established businesses in fitness, events, real estate, and internal tooling that need plugin customization, analytics, or white-label reselling.

 7. Andromo